John Oscar Burleigh: The Oldest, But Least Famed Brother

 You will be happy to hear that public opinion is changing rapidly in this vicinity—and the people are coming to appreciate justly the importance of the Anti-Slavery cause, and the correctness of the principles of the abolitionists.
 Within a few months, I delivered addresses in four towns in this county....Several young men of excellent character have engaged in the work, and have also delivered addresses in several places—Mr. C. C. Burleigh, Mr. John Burleigh, and Mr. Albert Hinckley.

 The change in public opinion noted by Rev. May owed much to the energy of the Burleigh family - Mary, John, Charles, William, and their parents Rinaldo and Lydia all taking direct action in support of Abolition and the Canterbury Female Academy.
 The newspaper that Charles and William co-edited, The Unionistwas being excerpted and praised by reform-minded papers up and down the northeastern part of the country.
-To know that John was a part of this moment solidifies his Abolitionism.
+To know that John was a part of this moment solidifies his Abolitionist credentials.

 References